-Any organization has two sets of goals: the short-term, which can tend more towards the practical and financial, and the long-term, which can be more visionary.
+Any organization has two sets of goals.
+One is short-term, which can tend more toward the practical and financial.
+And the long-term, which can be more visionary.
 The two should interact.
 For example, if your long-term goal is to shift from an industry you feel is beginning to fade in relevance to one that’s rising, often your short-term goals should reflect the details of what needs to happen for that change.

 Embrace All Forms of Innovation

 Not every form of innovation makes sense for every business plan.
 Very often the most visible form of innovation is transformative: the iPhones, the Teslas, and other brilliant, world-changing ideas.
 Less celebrated, but as important, is incremental innovation, where small changes collect over time to add up to breakthroughs, while the changes themselves have a strong, if sometimes localized, effect.
 If your short-term goal is to increase operational efficiency, you likely need more incremental innovators.